jennyknuth/dashboard/app/components/weather/weather-instructions.md

 ### Troubleshooting guide

-* Be sure that you added yourself as a recipient in the `SendWeatherText` block in the `Lab1` service and clicked save
+* Be sure that you added yourself as a recipient in the `SendWeatherText` block in the `Lab1` service and clicked save.
-* Check that the `LocationLookup`, `MobileAccelDataHandler`, `WeatherDataHandler`, and `Lab1` services are all started and running
+* Check that the `LocationLookup`, `MobileAccelDataHandler`, `WeatherDataHandler`, and `Lab1` services are all started and running.
 * The `WeatherDataHandler` service is set up to poll the weather API once and only once per run.
 If you started the weather service before starting the service that sends the text message `Lab1` then it's possible the weather poll happened but the text wasn't sent because the service was off.
 To re-poll the weather API restart the `WeatherDataHandler` service (first stop service, then start it) and then make sure your mobile device browser is active on the mobile site.
 * Make sure the mobile web site is active and your phone is not asleep.
-If you see the gyroscope numbers on the site changing as you move your phone, the site is working
+If you see the gyroscope numbers on the site changing as you move your phone, the site is working.
-* Check that location services are enabled for the web browser on your phone and that you have allowed access to your current location
+* Check that location services are enabled for the web browser on your phone and that you have allowed access to your current location.